Shelob9/joshpress-2020/client/content/posts/twitter-bot.md

 - "Strong Agreement" - For things I agree with.
 I might track these, but I don't want to get too attatched to my own agreement with myself.

 There are a few others, that are just jokes and I'm not sure I want to track how invested I am in those.

+## Twittter Client

+## Database

+For the "database" of this project, I'm using [lodb](https://www.npmjs.com/package/lodb) to manage JSON files that are commit to the database.